History of books: Early manuscripts

-In ancient times, stone slabs had been used for writing.
-The oldest surviving books come from the 10th century CE, the earliest belonging to the Buddhist manuscript tradition.
+In ancient times, stone slabs were used for writing.
+The oldest surviving books come from the 10th century CE, with the earliest belonging to the Buddhist manuscript tradition.
 Prior to the adoption of paper, these were written on palm leaves, a naturally abundant resource in the southern part of the subcontinent.
 The pages were usually three feet wide and two inches tall.
 The process of preparing the palm leaves consisted of drying, polishing, and treating with starch to form a surface suitable for writing.
 The pages were bound together by a single piece of string on the shorter edge, and held with the longer edge of the manuscript running alongside the user's chest.

 Paper was introduced to the Indian Subcontinent from Egypt and the Arabian Peninsula in the 11th century CE by merchants trading with Gujarat.
 The first papermaking mills were established in the 15th century CE by artisans arriving from Samarkand.
 However, palm leaves continued to be used as a substrate for manuscripts in parts of eastern and southern India and Sri Lanka.
 Paper was commonly used in the Jain manuscript tradition from the 15th century onwards.
-The elongated proportions of the palm-leaf manuscripts were dropped for thinner forms made possible by the use of paper, however, the pages still used a horizontal orientation.
+The elongated proportions of the palm-leaf manuscripts were dropped for thinner forms made possible by paper; however, the pages still used a horizontal orientation.
 Images took up around one-third of the page, the rest being filled with text.